Losant/losant-rest-ruby/README.md

 Contains all the actions that can be performed against the collection of [Webhooks](https://docs.losant.com/applications/webhooks/) belonging to an Application - such as listing the webhooks or creating a new webhook.

+### LosantRest::ResponseError

+When the Losant API returns a unsucessful response, an instance of ResponseError is thrown.

+#### Accessors

+*   code
+The status code returned from the Losant API.

+*   type
+The type of error that occured, such as "Validation" or "Authorization".

+*   message
+A more detailed message about the particulars of the error.

 Copyright (c) 2016 Losant IoT, Inc